Table of Contents

 Leads to fewer order returns

-Companies spend 8% of their total sales on reverse logistics; that’s thousands of dollars (or likely much more) lost every year on order returns.
+Returns cost businesses around 66% of the items original price.
+That’s thousands of dollars (or likely much more) lost every year on order returns.

 Smart warehousing can reduce the amount of returns simply by improving processes and workflows to ensure accuracy and consistency across operations.